hafstad/designsystem/docs/DEVELOPER.md

 ## Getting the Sources

-Fork and clone the Angular repository:
+Fork and clone the Kirby repository:

 1. Login to your GitHub account or create one by following the instructions given [here](https://github.com/signup/free).
 2. [Fork](http://help.github.com/forking) the [Kirby
    repository](https://github.com/kirbydesign/designsystem).
-3. Clone your fork of the Angular repository and define an `upstream` remote pointing back to the Angular repository that you forked in the first place.
+3. Clone your fork of the Kirby repository and define an `upstream` remote pointing back to the Kirby repository that you forked in the first place.

 ```shell
 # Clone your GitHub repository: